scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION routers are deployed at the network edge.
 They receive and validate SCION packets from neighbours, then they use their intra-domain forwarding information to transmit packets to the next border router or SCION end-host.

 SCION packets sit at network-layer (layer-3), and the SCION header sits between the transport-layer (layer-4) and link-layer (layer-2).
 They contain a variable type and length end-host address, and can therefore carry any address (IPv4, IPv6, ...).
 In addition, ed host addresses only need to be unique within an AS, and can be, in principle, reused.
 In early deployments, intra-AS SCION packets are sometimes encapsulated into an IP packet, for backwards compatibility.

 ### Key properties in relationship to existing protocols
 Thanks to its data plane, SCION achieves properties that are difficult to achieve when exclusively extending existing protocols.

-- *Programmable paths.* SCION end host select network paths based on application requirements, rather than routers.
+- *Programmable paths.* SCION end hosts select network paths based on application requirements, rather than routers.
 This approach is such that there is no need to include semantics in packets, as routing decisions are left to end hosts.
 In addition, when comparing to proposed semantic routing (TODO: reference) approaches, with SCION  hosts gain better visibility into network paths.
 TODO: I'm not sure if we want to explicitly say that this approach has advantages to semantic routing..
-Maybe we don't want to mention it?
+Maybe we don't want to mention it? https://www.ietf.org/id/draft-farrel-irtf-introduction-to-semantic-routing-04.html#I-D.king-irtf-semantic-routing-survey
-https://www.ietf.org/id/draft-farrel-irtf-introduction-to-semantic-routing-04.html#I-D.king-irtf-semantic-routing-survey
 TODO: @Adrian, I remember you don't like the expression "programmable paths"..
 Anything better?
 "Path selection"?